 “Hehehe.
 Jill’s been making them run home one after another.
 Mother’s been having quite the laugh.”
 Sylvia giggled, answering for her sister.

 The guests in the courtyard turned to look at them curiously.

-She is standing in front of one of the five stages, watching the tournament unfold.
+Sylvia stood in front of one of the five stages, watching the tournament unfold.

-It was the morning of the arms competition, and a few of the matches have already finished.
+It was the morning of the arms competition, and a few of the matches have already concluded.
 Naleen’s name had just been called to enter the 4th stage, and she was standing in the audience with Jillian, shouting and cheering.
 They were surrounded by four Varath house guards while their mother and father were elsewhere, looking for someone.

 Unlike what she and Jillian previously assumed, their father had allowed them to come along and watch the competition, bringing along many of the family guards.

 “Naleen!
 Good luck!!”
 She yelled out as the older girl stepped onto the stage, making her way to the center.
 Beside her, Jillian also shouted words of encouragement.

 Naleen’s opponent was a bristly and burly man who looked more thug than swordsman.
 The man was two heads taller than Naleen, and seemed to be shouting pejorative comments at the announcer.